wemmertc/webpage/index.md

 # About

-Full professor in Computer Science, [SDC team](https://sdc.icube.unistra.fr/en/index.php?title=Home) of the [Engineering, Computer and Imaging Sciences Laboratory](https://icube.unistra.fr) of the [University of Strasbourg](https://unistra.fr)
+Full professor in Computer Science, head of the [SDC team](https://sdc.icube.unistra.fr/en/index.php?title=Home) of the [Engineering, Computer and Imaging Sciences Laboratory](https://icube.unistra.fr) of the [University of Strasbourg](https://unistra.fr)

 **Keywords**: data science, machine learning, histopathological images analysis